-- Arrange 12 4-oz or 8 6-oz ramekins in a large baking pan.
-Preheat the oven to 300°F, don't use the convection for this recipe.
+- Arrange eight 6-oz ramekins in a large baking pan.
+Preheat the oven to 300 °F, don't use convection setting for this recipe.

-- Pour the cream into a small saucepan.
-Split the vanilla bean and scrape out the seeds.
+- Pour 1 quart heavy cream into a small saucepan.
+Split ½ vanilla bean and scrape out the seeds.
 Add the vanilla seeds and pod to the cream.

 - Heat the cream until scalding hot.
 Do not allow it to boil.

-- While the cream is heating, whisk together the yolks, salt and sugar.
+- While the cream is heating, whisk together 12 large egg yolks, 8 oz granulated sugar and ⅛ teaspoon table salt.
 Slowly whisk the hot cream into the egg yolk mixture.
 Strain the custard through a fine sieve into a pitcher or large measuring cup with a pour spout.

 - Divide the custard evenly between the ramekins.
 Pour water into the baking dish so that the level comes 1/2 way up the sides of the ramekins.
 I like to pour from a corner to avoid spilling into the ramekins.